StValentina/wellness_studio_project/README.md

 **Wellness Studio Platform** is a full-stack web application built with Django that allows users to explore, book, and manage wellness classes such as yoga, meditation, and fitness sessions.

-The system supports different user roles and provides a complete booking workflow, including asynchronous email notifications and REST API endpoints.

 ---

 ## 🚀 Features